 - Mild Stroke also known as TIA

-Examples of High Risk Medical Issues: ( Could be approved as highly rated case, costing more than an average policy.)
+Examples of High-Risk Medical Issues: ( Could be approved as a highly rated case, costing more than an average policy.)

 - Crohn’s Disease

 - Heart Diseases